-Unlike older siblings, middle children are born into a world of sharing, proving that middle child syndrome doesn’t exist.
+Unlike older siblings, middle children are born into a world of sharing, proving that middle child syndrome doesn't exist.
 From day one, middles must share their space, their time, their parents’ affection and, perhaps most importantly, their toys with at least one other child.
-Because of this, middles learn strong sharing and collaboration skills with little provocation and, as a study in the The Journal of Genetic Psychology notes, middle children tend to do better in group situations than older and younger siblings.
-This is what your birth order reveals about you.
+Because of this, middles learn strong sharing and collaboration skills with little provocation and, as a study in the Journal of Genetic Psychology notes, middle children tend to do better in group situations than older and younger siblings.
+Curious about firstborn and lastborn traits, too?
+Here's what your birth order reveals.

 Middle children make the best friends